 They are very affordable and can be found through most renovation retailers across Canada.
-Their R value, which serves to determine the insulation performance level, is set between 2.8 and 4.5 per inch, depending on the type.
+Their R-value, which serves to determine the insulation performance level, is set between 2.8 and 4.5 per inch, depending on the type.
 This means that they are a fairly efficient thermal insulation material.
-Stone wool also offers good resistance against fire, humidity and sound propagation (which is a great solution for soundproofing).
+Stone wool also offers good resistance to fire, humidity and sound propagation (which is a great solution for soundproofing).

 Extraction stone wool generates pollution but in some cases, this material can be completely recycled.
 Health risks are low but not inexistent as the product may contain low emission formaldehyde.

-Fiberglass is a mix of sand and partly recycled glass.
+Fibreglass is a mix of sand and partly recycled glass.
 This material is often used to insulate walls and attics.
 It is easy to install and can be found in the form of panels, mattresses or as a blown-in product.
-Fiberglass is inexpensive and easily found in renovation stores across Canada.
-With an R value between 3.0 and 4.5 per inch depending on the form you choose, it is considered a good thermal insulation product.
+Fibreglass is inexpensive and easily found in renovation stores across Canada.
+With an R-value between 3.0 and 4.5 per inch depending on the form you choose, it is considered a good thermal insulation product.
 However, it is very water-sensitive, which affects its insulation properties (it should not be used in humid areas).
 Also, it is more inflammable than stone wool.

-Making fiberglass requires a lot of energy.
+Making fibreglass requires a lot of energy.
 Like stone wool, it can also contain formaldehyde.

 The manufacturing process of cellular glass requires a lot of energy but this material can be produced using recycled glass.
 It presents no known health risk.

 Vermiculite is a clay mineral.
 It is most often used for floors, roofs and walls.
 It is usually sold as is but can also be incorporated in cement or plaster panels.
 This material is easy to install and is resistant to insects, rodents, fire and humidity.
 It also has a long lifespan.
 However, it has a fairly low R-value (2.8 per inch), especially when the weather is humid.